villez/vswiki/README.md

  * Bootstrap 3 for layout & styling (quite possibly will change later)
  * main testing tools: RSpec 3, Capybara, Poltergeist, database_cleaner, shoulda-matchers
  * additional dev & test utilities: launchy, SimpleCov, quiet_assets
+ * Capistrano 3 set up for deployment; private deployment details not included in the public repo.
+The app doesn't contain anything special why other deployment methods (such as Git deployment to Heroku) wouldn't work, but they haven't been set up or tested.

 ## Future Development